Main agreement Finance Norway - NITO

 1. The purpose of the fund is to implement or support measures to promote training of NITO's employee representatives.

-2. The measures will aim, among other things:
+2. The measures shall aim, inter alia, to:

-c.
-Promotion of healthy and correct rationalisation with a view to increased
+c) Promotion of healthy and correct rationalization with a view to increased efficiency.

 II Financing